Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Simulations

-Data are generated using the R package \texttt{simcausal} \citep{sofrygin2017simcausal}.
+Notably, $Z_0$ and $Z_1$ serve as additive IVs for $A_0$ and $A_1$, respectively.
+Data are generated using the \texttt{R} package \texttt{simcausal} \citep{sofrygin2017simcausal}.
 The sample sizes are set to $2000$ and $5000$, with cross-fitting performed using $K=2$ folds.
 Nuisance functions are estimated via spline methods implemented in the R package \texttt{mgcv}.
 Because the true treatment effects are not analytically available under the constructed DGPs, we estimate them using 100{,}000 samples by simulating potential outcomes under modified data-generating processes, where pairs of treatment assignments, $(A_0,A_1)$, are set deterministically to \((0,0)\), \((1,1)\), \((0,1)\), \((1,0)\), \((A_0,1),\) and \((A_0,0)\) (We use the notation \((A_0,0)\) to denote a dynamic treatment regime that follows the natural treatment rule for \(A_0\) while fixing \(A_1 = 0\)).

 Table~\ref{tbl: longitudinal data} summarizes the simulation results adopting Algorithm~\ref{alg: longitudinal} under different intervention strategies and sample sizes.
-Across all scenarios, the estimators display small bias, and the estimated standard errors closely match the empirical standard deviations, indicating accurate variance estimation.
+Across all scenarios, the estimators show small bias, and the estimated standard errors closely match the empirical standard deviations, indicating accurate variance estimation.
 As expected, increasing the sample size from 2000 to 5000 reduces variability and tightens confidence intervals.
-The empirical coverage rates are generally close to the nominal 95\% level, though a modest decline is observed in certain intervention settings.
+The empirical coverage rates are generally close to the nominal 95\% level, although a modest decline is observed in certain intervention settings.
 Overall, the results demonstrate that the proposed method performs well and provides reliable inference in most cases.